exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 ## Tests

 Don't forget to test your dialect.
-Take a look at JSON document type (in this repository), as an example.
+Take a look at JSON document type inside the repository as an example.

 ## Support